DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-29-apply-again-accept-decline.md

 ---
-title: 'Apply again: Accept or decline offer'
+title: 'Apply again: Accept or decline an offer and withdrawing'
-description: Tweaks to the language used when responding to offers.
+description: Tweaks to the language used when responding to offers or withdrawing.
 date: 2020-04-29
 related:
   items: